 What to Consider When Buying Lights for Camping

-When shopping for lights for your tent or campsite, pay attention to features like the brightness, type of lamp or lightbulb (LEDs use a lot less energy than standard bulbs), and how the light is powered should all be a factor in your purchase.
+When shopping for lights for your tent or campsite, pay attention to the features.
+Brightness, type of lamp or lightbulb (LEDs use much less energy than standard bulbs), and how the light is powered should all be a factor in your purchase.

-Choosing the best campsite or camping tent lighting ideas for your camping trip really depends on how much light you need for different situations, and lumens are important for understanding how much light you’ll get.
-Glow sticks can be seen in the dark, but barely provide any light.
-Lighting with high lumens can light up the campground.
-If you want to get really technical, click here to read more about lumens.
+Choosing the best campsite or camping tent lighting ideas for your camping trip depends on how much light you need for different situations.
+Lumens are necessary for understanding how much light you’ll get.
+Glow sticks can be seen in the dark but barely provide any light.
+On the other hand, lighting with high lumens can light up the campground.
+If you want to get really technical, read more about lumens here.

-To be a good camping neighbor, make sure you don’t over do it with bright lights.
+To be a good camping neighbor, don’t overdo it with bright lights.
 Many campers escape to nature to get away from noise, crowds, and lights.
-Make sure your lighting isn’t making its way into other campsites or are otherwise disturbing your neighbors.
+Make sure your lighting isn’t making its way into other campsites or is otherwise disturbing your neighbors.

 Weight and Size

-When you’re packing up all the things you need to live in the wilderness, space to fit it all in comes at a premium.
-Make sure the lighting you choose fits into your gear.
-And if you have a walk-in campsite or are backpacking to your site, weight certainly becomes an issue.
+When you’re packing up everything you need to live in the wilderness, space to fit it all in can come at a premium.
+Make sure the lighting you choose fits in with your gear.
+And if you have a walk-in campsite or are backpacking to your site, weight indeed becomes an issue.

 There are 4 main ways to power your light sources at the campground: solar, USB rechargeable, battery, or corded electric.

-Solar powered lighting is great because you don’t need extra batteries or cords to keep the lights on.
-But you do need sun – and to remember to set the lights out to charge ahead of time.
+Solar-powered lighting is excellent because you don’t need extra batteries or cords to keep the lights on.
+But you do need sun – and remember to set the lights out to charge ahead of time.

-Lighting that is USB rechargeable requires a simple power source, like a portable power bank, so lights will generally work while plugged in and can be charged any time of day.
-You do need to make sure you have a way to keep the power bank charged though.
+USB rechargeable lighting requires a simple power source, like a portable power bank, so lights will generally work while plugged in and can be charged at any time.
+You need to make sure you have a way to keep the power bank charged, though.

-Before we had solar-powered and USB rechargeable lighting, we pretty much had flashlights that needed batteries.
+Before we had solar-powered and USB rechargeable lighting, we only had flashlights that needed batteries.
 When the batteries in your flashlight died, you simply replaced them.
-The downside of batteries though is making sure you have the correct replacements packed in your gear.
+However, the downside of batteries is making sure you have the correct replacements packed in your gear.

-Corded electric lights primarily applies to string lighting and is an easy and effective way to light up your campsite or tent if there is an electric hookup at your campsite.
+Corded electric lights primarily apply to string lighting.
+They are an easy and effective way to light up your campsite or tent if there is an electric hookup at your campsite.

 Camping Tent Lighting Ideas: To Make a Long Story Short…